GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

 ### Compare Results

-1. Execute the following SQL scripts to perform the vector search reranker query and graph query.
+1. Compare the results of the vector search, reranker query and Graph RAG.

-2. After running the scripts, compare the results of the vector search and the reranker query.

-3. Consider the following aspects while comparing the results:
+1. Consider the following aspects while comparing the results:
     - Accuracy: Which query returns more relevant results?
     - Performance: Which query executes faster?

-4. Read the opinions from both results top 10 and decide with is better based on the above criteria.
+1. Read the opinions from both results top 10 and decide with is better based on the above criteria.
 The reranked results should have better results.

 ------------------------
 # Optional Section Ends